Clemson-MSE/HemeLB-Carpentries/_episodes/05-accelerating-hemelb.md

 are responsible for the key problem solving steps.
 In the lattice Boltzmann method of HemeLB it is the update of the fundamental population distributions and the conversion of these to macroscopic properties of interest.
-When these kernels are written in code, they are often written in variables of the type 'double' that may be naively acted on in a sequential manner.
-However modern processors can operate on multiple 'double' sized units of memory at the same time - the latest Intel cores can operate on eight at once.
+When these kernels are written in code, they are often written in variables of the type '*double*' that may be naively acted on in a sequential manner.
+However modern processors can operate on multiple '*double*' sized units of memory at the same time - the latest Intel cores can operate on eight at once.
 Therefore significant speed-ups can be obtained by invoking parallelism at this fundamental level by adjusting the instructions of this fundamental kernel to allow vector operations.
 Modern